Mitsubishi Sigma: North America

-The hardtop sedan bodywork of the Mitsubishi Galant (fifth generation) was sold in North America from 1987 for the 1988 model year as the Mitsubishi Galant Σ (sigma), and from 1988 to 1990 for the 1989 and 1990 model years as the Mitsubishi Sigma.
+The sedan bodywork of the Mitsubishi Galant (fifth generation) was sold in North America from 1985 for the 1986 model year as the Mitsubishi Galant Σ (sigma), and from 1988 to 1990 for the 1989 and 1990 model years as the Mitsubishi Sigma.

 Mitsubishi Diamante based

-The regular sedan derivative of Mitsubishi Diamante hardtop sedan was sold in Japan as the Mitsubishi Sigma between 1991 and 1996.
-The sedan and station wagon models sold in Europe under the same Sigma name, and they also formed the basis of the Australian-made Mitsubishi Magna (second generation).
+A six-window, pillared sedan version of the first generation of the Mitsubishi Diamante hardtop sedan was sold in Japan and Europe as the Mitsubishi Sigma between 1991 and 1996.
+In Europe, the Australian-built station wagon derivative was also sold under the Sigma name.
+The Sigma also formed the basis of the Australian-made Mitsubishi Magna (second generation).